Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 Auburn Stats and Trends

-- Auburn is 5-3 against the spread and 6-2 overall when the team churns out over 354.2 yards.
+- In games that Auburn picks up more than 354.2 yards, the team is 5-3 against the spread and 6-2 overall.

-- The Tigers have 10 giveaways this season, while the Gamecocks have 22 takeaways .
+- This year, the Tigers have 10 turnovers, 12 fewer than the Gamecocks have takeaways (22).

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.